Bertie Beetle: Showbags

 In 2016, a range of Bertie Beetle showbags and other products were made available to purchase online.
 The Bertie Beetle Biggest Showbag included 80 Bertie Beetle chocolates.
 The Bertie Beetle Bounty Box included 150 Bertie Beetle chocolates and comes in a gift box.
 The Bertie Beetle Bulk Bundle is a carton of 250 Bertie Beetles, and the Bertie Beetle Huge Haul included 350 Bertie Beetle chocolates.

 No longer available is Lady Beetle, Bertie's white chocolate equivalent, which had its own, slightly more expensive showbag.

 Ingredients

 The standard weight of the bar is 10 grams.
-Bertie Beetles do not contain gelatine and are suitable for vegetarians.
-They do contain glucose from wheat.
-Bertie Beetles contain milk, soy and wheat.
-They are manufactured on equipment that processes products containing peanuts and tree nuts.

-Ingredients: Sugar, Vegetable Fat, [Emulsifiers (Soy Lecithin, 492)], Milk Solids, Toffee Pieces (8%) – Sugar, Glucose Syrup (Derived from Wheat), Vegetable Fat, Raising Agent (Sodium Bicarbonate) – Cocoa, Emulsifier (Soy Lecithin), Salt, Flavours.
+Ingredients are Sugar, Vegetable Fat, [Emulsifiers (Soy Lecithin, 492)], Milk Solids, Toffee Pieces (8%) – Sugar, Glucose Syrup derived from wheat, Vegetable Fat, Sodium Bicarbonate – Cocoa, Emulsifier (Soy Lecithin), Salt, Flavourings.